-Quota sampling means to take a very tailored sample that’s in proportion to some characteristic or trait of a population.
+Quota sampling is where you take a very tailored sample that’s in proportion to some characteristic or trait of a population.
 For example, you could divide a population by the state they live in, income or education level, or sex.
 The population is divided into groups (also called strata) and samples are taken from each group to meet a quota.
 Care is taken to maintain the correct proportions representative of the population.
-For example, if your population consists of 45% female and 55% males, your sample should reflect those percentages.
+For example, if your population consists of 45% female and 55% male, your sample should reflect those percentages.
 Quota sampling is based on the researcher’s judgment and is considered a non-probability sampling technique.

 - Easy to administer.

 - Fast to create and complete.

 - Takes into account population proportions, if desired.

 - Can be used if probability sampling techniques are not possible.

 - Selection bias poses a problem.
 For example, you might avoid choosing people who live farther away, or people in rough neighborhoods.
 This may make the result unrepresentative of the population.

 The proportions for quota sampling must be accurate; this is sometimes difficult or impossible to achieve.
 In addition, you have the option to set a quota higher or lower than the proportion seen in the population.
 For example, let’s say you are investigating views on the death penalty and wants to make sure minorities are included in the survey.
 The population may consist of 3% Native Americans but you change the quota to 5% to ensure the views of Native Americans are included.
 The inclusion of certain minorities has come at the expense of a truly representative sample.

 How to Perform Quota Sampling